NEW DATES: February 7 – 20, 2019

 We have a project to help local schools where we travel; we’ll visit an elementary school in a remote area in Ghana and offer school supplies.
 BTSA travelers have been wonderfully generous about donating pens, pencils and notebooks during our visits, and the children are so sweet; this is really a heart-warming experience!!
 See the BTSA Helping page here.

-Includes 14 nights accommodation in comfortable local hotels (double rooms), transportation by private vehicle, all meals, except one lunch on last [free] day in Accra, all soft drinks and water with meals, bottled water in the van on the road; airport transportation on group arrival and departure days, all entrances to historical sites and museums on itinerary, guide at Cape Castle and Elmina, shopping guide for Kumasi market tour, three workshops: glass-bead making, Adinkra stamping, and batik printing – 2 yards of cotton cloth are provided for the batik printing workshop.
+Includes 14 nights accommodation in comfortable local hotels (double rooms), transportation by private vehicle, all meals, except one lunch on last [free] day in Accra, all soft drinks and water with meals, bottled water in the van on the road; airport transportation on group arrival and departure days, all entrances to historical sites and museums on itinerary, professional guide at Elmina Castle, expert shopping guide for Kumasi market tour, Master Kente cloth weaver guide, three workshops: glass-bead making, Adinkra stamping, and batik printing – 2 yards of cotton cloth are provided for the batik printing workshop.

 International airfare to the capital, Accra; visa for Ghana; personal items such as laundry, massage, between meal water and snacks, and the cloth to print Adikra on.
 There will be a group market outing in Kumasi to buy your choice of cloth for Adinkra printing.
 Batik cotton included.

 If you arrive or depart on a different day than the designated group arrival/departure date, you will need to pay the taxi from airport to hotel, and any additional nights of hotel.
+Plan flights to arrive after 10am or before 8pm if possible.
 Barou will meet you at the airport, with the driver on the group arrival date.
 Otherwise, we will arrange for the hotel to send a known and safe taxi driver for you.
-The Ghana airport is enclosed and fairly un-chaotic!
+The Ghana airport is enclosed and fairly un-chaotic.

 After you have paid the $500 deposit, and several months before departure, we will send you the form to fill out for your visa to Ghana, and an information packet with lists of what to bring, heath and cultural info, maps, etc.